Famous Delhi Street Food: A Guide for Beginners

 A shakarkandi ki chaat seller behind his stand preparing the chaat; this is a common winter Delhi street food

-Sweet potato chaat stands appear everywhere in Delhi during the winter
+Sweet potato chaat stands appear everywhere in Delhi in winter

 You know winter is approaching when these portable stands pop up all over the Delhi streets.
 This is one of the best winter street foods you’ll ever try, and it’s also super healthy.